-Students must be C.N.A. prepared by the spring semester of their sophomore year which is their first on the clinical experience.
-C.N.A. experience is preferred.
+Students must be Certified Nursing Assistant (CNA) prepared by the spring semester of their sophomore year which is their first on the clinical experience.
+C.N.A. working experience is preferred.

 The curriculum in nursing prepares individuals for a beginning practice of professional nursing.
 The nursing curriculum is built around the core curriculum and the supplemental courses which facilitate the development of a professional nurse.
 The nursing major requires successful completion of both the theory courses and the related clinical experiences.
-Upon graduation, the students are eligible to take the NCLEX-RN exam administered by the State Board of Nursing.
+Upon graduation, the students are eligible to take the NCLEX-RN exam as part of the process to be licensed as a registered nurse (RN).